-Unfortunately there are several rodents which might try and eat your precious pumpkin plants!
+Unfortunately there are several rodents including squirrels which might try and eat your precious pumpkin plants!
 The good news is that I know how to keep squirrels away from pumpkins!

 Why Do Squirrels Eat Pumpkin Plants?